niell-ion/crossing-docs/docs/crossing_setup.md

 ## Site Preparation

 - Clearance

 - Orientation of arm and sign

 - Levelness/flatness

 - Solar angle

-Jacks
+### Trailer Jacks

+The trailer has leveling jacks located at each of the four corners.

+!!! warning "Jack Warning"
+    Do not use the fifth wheel jack to support or level the trailer

 - Must have enough travel to lift tires off the ground
 - Firm enough ground
 - Concrete paver/footer